-The vision and goals of the proposed CDSP Update are implemented through three sets of tools set forth in the CDSP.
+The vision and goals of the proposed LPSP are implemented through three sets of tools set forth in the LPSP.
 These tools include land use regulations, design and development standards, and public realm standards.
-The unique characteristics of Central District are articulated through defined subareas.
+The unique characteristics of Lamanda Park are articulated through defined subareas.
 Each subarea is implemented by one or more zoning districts that regulate permitted land use types.
-Development standards are regulated by location, not zoning districts, and include standards that improve building design and require site design that complements existing defining features of a neighborhood's built form, such as consistent setbacks, open space requirements, parking location requirements, and landscaping.
-General discussions on the development and design standards to be implemented under the CDSP Update are included below.
+Development standards are regulated by location and type of development, not zoning districts, and include standards that improve building design and require site design that complements existing defining features of the neighborhood's built form, such as consistent setbacks, open space, parking and landscaping requirements.
+General discussions on the development and design standards to be implemented under the LPSP are included below.

-The zoning district naming conventions reflect their location within a specific plan (CD is used as the zone prefix) as well as the land uses allowed within that zone.
-The proposed zoning districts would become effective once codified following Council adoption of the proposed CDSP Update.
-Figure 5 shows proposed zoning districts for the CDSP area and Figure 6 shows proposed generalized land uses under the proposed CDSP Update.
+The zoning district naming conventions reflect their location within a specific plan (LP is used as the zone prefix) as well as the land uses allowed within that zone.
+The proposed zoning districts would become effective once codified following Council adoption of the proposed LPSP.
+Figure 5 shows the generalized zoning designations for the LPSP area.
+Figure 6 shows the proposed zoning designations for the LPSP area.